nhsbsa/nhsbsa-digital-playbook/src/data/data-visualisation/non-functional/non-functional-req.md

 :::

-## Monitoring NFRs
+## Monitoring non-functional requirements

-We can monitor Non-Functional Requirements in a number of ways and planning for these in the development of your data product:
+We can monitor non-functional requirements in a number of ways and plan for these in the development of your data product.
+We can do this by:

-- Linking in with the relevant teams when developing and rolling out your dashboard, e.g. security, architecture
+- linking in with the relevant teams when developing and rolling out your dashboard- for example security, architecture
-- Following best practices; data storage, access privileges
+- following best practices such as data storage and access privileges
-- Following testing processes; functions, accessibility, figures
+- following testing processes- for example functions, accessibility, figures
-- In-built metrics such as monitoring loading times
+- using in-built metrics, such as monitoring loading times
-- By collecting and monitoring feedback from users
+- collecting and monitoring feedback from users
-- Ensuring data literacy when checking figures
+- ensuring data literacy when checking figures
-- Process improvements and automating alerts
+- processing improvements and automating alerts
-- Creating back-up plans and service wrappers
+- creating back-up plans and service wrappers
-- Structured maintenance processes
+- using structured maintenance processes
-- Ensuring the appropriate infrastructure is in place such as capacity and tooling
+- ensuring the appropriate infrastructure is in place such as capacity and tooling
-- Documentation of processes and of considerations taken within the dashboard development process
+- documenting processes and any considerations taken within the dashboard development process
-- Reusability and scalability planning of the product, minimising manual overhead
+- reusability and scalability planning of the product, minimising manual overhead
-- Ensuring version control processes are in place
+- ensuring version control processes are in place

 [non-func 1]: https://www.plutora.com/blog/non-functional-requirements-guide